gobelinor/bugbounty-triage/README.md

 AI-assisted hunting produces longer, prettier, more confident reports.
 The underlying bugs often don't survive a triager who actually re-runs the PoC. `bugbounty-triage` runs that triage for you, on your own report, before you submit.
 If it validates, your odds of a clean accept from a real triager go up.
 Not a guarantee.

-Web2 only: HackerOne, YesWeHack, Bugcrowd, Intigriti, and self-hosted programs.

 ## What it does

 When you ask "triage this", `bugbounty-triage`: